matthijsvk/multimodalSR/README.md

 ___

 The networks are implemented using [Lasagne](https://github.com/Lasagne).
-The implementation is far from perfect and not very clean as it was developed while researching; I'll try to improve it if I can find the time.
+There is room for improvement of the code; I'll try to improve it if I can find the time.

 For the downloading, preprocessing etc of the dataset: see https://github.com/matthijsvk/TCDTIMITprocessing
 For the lipreading networks, see the folder `code/lipreading`